eriktaveras/Legal-Website-Django/README.md

 ## Project Overview

-[Client Name] is a law firm that offers legal advice and services in the areas of consumer law, credit consulting, and tax consulting.
+is a law firm that offers legal advice and services in the areas of consumer law, credit consulting, and tax consulting.
 The goal of this project is to create a user-friendly website that showcases the firm's expertise and services to potential clients.

 ## Features